awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

 **Storage directory**  <a name="STREAM_MANAGER_STORE_ROOT_DIR"></a>
 Parameter name: `STREAM_MANAGER_STORE_ROOT_DIR`
 The absolute path of the local directory used to store streams\.
 This value must start with a forward slash \(for example, `/data`\)\.
 For information about securing stream data, see [Local data security](stream-manager.md#stream-manager-security-stream-data)\.
+Minimum AWS IoT Greengrass Core version: 1\.10\.0

 **Server port**
 Parameter name: `STREAM_MANAGER_SERVER_PORT`
 The local port number used to communicate with stream manager\.
 The default is `8088`\.
+Minimum AWS IoT Greengrass Core version: 1\.10\.0

 **Authenticate client**  <a name="STREAM_MANAGER_AUTHENTICATE_CLIENT"></a>
 Parameter name: `STREAM_MANAGER_AUTHENTICATE_CLIENT`